GreenwaysVisionary Greenway Existing Trail Proposed Greenway Existing Greenway Future Greenlink Greenlink Complete Streets Corridor

 In December 2017, the City of Huntsville Planning Commission approved the Greenway Master Plan update.
 The map that was presented at the Planning Commission meeting on December 19, 2017 is shown below.

-Visionary Greenlinks (orange): Proposed sidewalk connections between greenway segments.
+Future Greenlinks (orange): Proposed sidewalk connections between greenway segments.

 Proposed and Visionary greenways could be built as either a dirt trail, an unpaved (crushed gravel) greenway, or a paved greenway depending on location and funding availability: